Teaching Sustained Investigation

 " the work demonstrates critical investigation of artists, artworks and artistic genres, with insightful awareness of how this investigation has impacted the students own art making practice" PP Assessment Criteria

 Choose one thing, preferably something small enough to hold in your hand.
 This will be your object of study so choose thoughtfully.
 It also helps if the object has an interesting shape to draw, and lends itself to multiple meanings.
-For example:

 An Egg (smooth, enclosed, beginnings, birth, potential, life, transformation)